yump/utilscript/README.md

 ## Disclaimers

-The years given in the copyright headers are mostly incorrect.
-The scripts were prettied-up and added to this repo in 2014, but most of them are older. lazyfox.bash, genpass.py and trim-common-prefixes.py, at least, are actually from 2014.
+The years given in the copyright headers are partly incorrect.
+The scripts were prettied-up and added to this repo in 2014, but many of them are older. lazyfox.bash, genpass.py and trim-common-prefixes.py, at least, are actually from 2014.